 We use only non-adjuvanted vaccines by Merial for rabies and leukemia.
 Merial Purevax vaccines are made specifically with the cat in mind.
 Time and experience has taught us that the chemical adjuvants used with other killed vaccines may be associated with severe reactions in cats up to and including fever, swelling, lumps, and cancers.
 We do keep 3 year rabies vaccines (Imrab3) in stock for the hard-to-catch or "difficult" cat and you can request them, but we strongly recommend the gentler 1 year Purevax rabies vaccine due to safety reasons for your cat and because they should be weighed and examined at LEAST once a year in any case.

-Heska Intranasal distemper vaccines are used here to try to minimize any vaccine-related problems.
+Intranasal distemper vaccines (originally made by Heska, then the license to produce them was sold to Diamond) are used here to try to minimize any vaccine-related problems.
 Because we use an intra-nasal vaccine and place the vaccine drops into the cat's nose, it is less irritating to the cat's body.
 Our cats do not run fevers or run the risk of vaccine site sarcomas because we are not injecting anything into their bodies.
 We use the local immune system in the cat's nose (where it would be exposed to a "cat cold" anyhow) to quickly neutralize those viruses.
 The most common complaint we have with these nose drops are that the cat will commonly have a little sneeze for up to a week afterwards (not sick, just a little sneeze occasionally).

 We tend to adhere fairly closely to the American Association of Feline Practitioner's vaccine guidelines, which can be found here.
 We modify recommendations based on your cat's life style and risk factors.